mapbox/carto/docs/latest.md

 Default Value: 1
 _(The stroke-opacity and fill-opacity of the marker.)_

-The overall opacity of the marker, if set, overrides both the opacity of both the fill and stroke.
+The overall opacity of the marker, if set, overrides both the opacity of the fill and the opacity of the stroke.
 * * *

 ##### marker-fill-opacity `float`